Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: RESULTS

 Fig.~\ref{fig:roi_enlarge_mouse_tumor} shows the power Doppler images of the mouse tumor with two zoomed-in ROIs.
 The results of this dataset are similar to those of the kidney dataset.
 The rPCA-based methods (U\textsuperscript{2}-rPCA and IRLS-rPCA) generally achieve better clutter filtering effects than the SVD-based methods (SVD and 3D-Res-UNet).
 Furthermore, U\textsuperscript{2}-rPCA separates the microvessels more clearly than IRLS-rPCA.

 Table.~\ref{cnr_snr} lists the CNR and SNR of the power Doppler images.
-Since CNR and SNR are region-dependent local metrics, we delineated two blood flow and tissue ROIs for each dataset.
+Since CNR and SNR are region-dependent local metrics, we delineated two ROIs for each dataset.
 The delineation of ROI obeys the following principles.
 First, the tissue ROIs lie in the regions without visible blood flow signals.
 Second, the blood flow ROIs are restricted in the interior of vessels which are resolved by all the tested methods.
-Finally, the tissue ROI and blood flow ROI have similar areas.
+Finally, the tissue ROIs and blood flow ROIs have similar areas.
 Table.~\ref{cnr_snr} clearly illustrates that U\textsuperscript{2}-rPCA achieves the highest CNR and SNR on both datasets among the tested methods.
-Particularly, in the kidney dataset, U\textsuperscript{2}-rPCA improves CNR by over 8.48 dB when compared with SVD and 3D-Res-UNet, and over 2.22 dB when compared with IRLS-rPCA.
-In the tumor dataset, the improvements of CNR achieved by U\textsuperscript{2}-rPCA are over 2.87 dB versus SVD and 3D-Res-UNet, and over 1.91 dB versus IRLS-rPCA.
+Particularly, in the kidney dataset, U\textsuperscript{2}-rPCA improves CNR by over 8.48 dB when compared with SVD and 3D-Res-UNet (ROI 2), and over 2.22 dB when compared with IRLS-rPCA (ROI 2).
+In the tumor dataset, the improvements of CNR achieved by U\textsuperscript{2}-rPCA are over 2.87 dB versus SVD and 3D-Res-UNet (ROI 2), and over 1.91 dB versus IRLS-rPCA (ROI 1).

-Fig.~\ref{fig:signal intensity} plots the signal intensities after logarithmic compression of the cross-section indicated by the white dashed lines.
+Fig.~\ref{fig:signal intensity} plots the cross-sectional signal intensities indicated by the white dashed lines.
 The profiles of the ULM density maps provided by PALA are also presented as references.
-For both datasets, one can see that U\textsuperscript{2}-rPCA and IRLS-rPCA suppress more tissue signals than SVD and 3D-Res-UNet, showing a lower level of side lobes.
-When inspecting the main lobes that indicate the resolved microvessels, it can be roughly justified that all the tested methods depict the vessels under comparable main lobe widths, showing similar capabilities in terms of spatial resolution.
-The profiles demonstrate that SVD-based and rPCA-based clutter filtering methods have similar performances in the spatial resolution of power Doppler images.
+One can see that U\textsuperscript{2}-rPCA and IRLS-rPCA suppress more tissue signals than SVD and 3D-Res-UNet, showing a lower level of side lobes.
+When inspecting the main lobes, it can be roughly justified that all the tested methods depict the vessels with comparable main-lobe widths.
+The profiles demonstrate that SVD-based and rPCA-based clutter filtering methods achieve similar spatial resolutions of power Doppler images.